The New

 his own epitaph: "A poet has not only two souls but two

 mothers.
-He goes down to one in the tomb, as Pushkin did;
+He goes to one in the tomb, as Pushkin did; but

-but one watches over his grave with jealous care, and
+one watches his grave with jealous care.
+She wants to know

-desires to know how her son died; and the name of this
+how her son died.
+The name of this second mother is

 Bibliography: